hyperionxt/social-network-API/README.md

 * Transactions

 ### Developing:
-* nginx, mailchimp and updating swagger doc, convertion to TS.
+* mailchimp and swagger doc.

 ## More details: